Insubric/steepest_paths_tool/README.md

 Add the main and core scripts ("main.R", "calc_lines.R") to this newly created RStudio project (File -> Open File).

 Run the main R script the first time by proceeding one step at a time and carefully reading the many comments and instructions therein.
-In the sections "Special requirements" and "Input and output files" the user has to enter and define some file and path names.
+In the sections "Special requirements" and "Input/output files" the user has to enter and define some file and path names as well as the coordinate system.
-In the following section entitled "Parameters" the user can set and modify some important variables that control the calculation of the steepest paths.
+In the following section entitled "Parameters" the user can set and modify some important variables that control the computation of the steepest paths.